Theoretical Proposal of a Digital Closed-Loop Thermal Atomic-Beam Interferometer for High-Bandwidth, Wide-Dynamic-Range, and Simultaneous Absolute Acceleration-Rotation Sensing: Simulation

 Figure~\ref{fig_dynamic_range} plots the dependence of the interference contrast on the externally applied (a) acceleration and (b) angular velocity.
 The dashed curves correspond to the open-loop case, where acceleration and angular velocity are derived from the output phase of the interferometer without feedback to the two-photon detuning of the Raman beams.
 The solid curves correspond to the closed-loop case, where acceleration and angular velocity are determined from the two-photon detuning under feedback control.
 These results indicate that digital closed-loop processing effectively avoids the contrast degradation arising from the velocity spread of the thermal atomic beam for both acceleration and angular velocity, thereby achieving a wide dynamic range.

-Figure~\ref{fig_step_response} shows simulated outputs of the digital closed loop when acceleration and angular velocity are stepped up and down at different times.
+Figure~\ref{fig_step_response} shows simulated digital closed-loop responses to step changes in acceleration and angular velocity applied at different times.
+The input acceleration and angular velocity are shown as red lines, while the corresponding interferometer outputs are shown as gray dots.
+Since the interferometer output closely matches the input signals, the gray output markers are almost entirely overlapped with the red input lines for most of the time in the figures.
 As illustrated in the inset, in the digital closed-loop operation, the four interferometer phases required for acceleration and angular velocity sensing are not obtained simultaneously, but rather through a sequence of four processes: alternating phase biasing of Raman beam~B and $k$-reversal.
 When step-like acceleration and angular velocity are applied externally, the onset timing is, of course, arbitrary; these cases are labeled \ding{192}--\ding{195}.
 Case~\ding{192} represents the most favorable situation, in which the four required processes are executed after both acceleration and angular velocity have stepped up.
 In this case, the calculated feedback value is accurate, and the output responds without delay in the minimum time $(2L / v_{\rm{mp}} \times 4 = 2.7~\mathrm{ms})$.
 In all other cases, acceleration or angular velocity steps occur during the acquisition of the interferometer phases; nevertheless, the output responds in about $\SI{5}{\milli\second}$, ensuring a bandwidth sufficient for inertial navigation.
 It is particularly noteworthy that, in all cases \ding{192}--\ding{195}, the applied acceleration and angular velocity do not couple into each other's output---i.e., no cross-coupling occurs.
 While atomic interferometers are intrinsically sensitive to both acceleration and angular velocity, such dual sensitivity can hinder accurate estimation when one effect must be distinguished from the other.
 The results here indicate that this drawback can be eliminated by employing the digital closed loop, which enables simultaneous measurement of both quantities.